Azure/appservice-build/README.md

 - Python
 - Ruby

+_Note_: as this list may become out of date, please refer to [this document](https://github.com/microsoft/Oryx/blob/main/doc/supportedPlatformVersions.md) in the Oryx repository for a more accurate list of platforms and their versions that can be built.

 If you are looking for a GitHub Action to deploy your Azure Web App, consider using [`azure/webapps-deploy`](https://github.com/Azure/webapps-deploy).